electricbookworks/openpress/about.md

 By pooling many orders into single print runs, we reduce unit costs and save everyone money.
 Open Press is great for schools, colleges, non-profits and businesses who need to order multiple copies of books.

-## Behind the scenes
+## Background

-The original Open Press concept was developed by Mark Horner and the teams at [Siyavula](http://siyavula.com) and the [Shuttleworth Foundation](http://shuttleworthfoundation.org).
+Open Press is based on an [open concept](https://manypossibilities.net/2008/04/open-concept/) [developed by Steve Song and Mark Horner](https://manypossibilities.net/2008/04/building-the-demand-in-print-on-demand/) at the [Shuttleworth Foundation](http://shuttleworthfoundation.org).
 It is now an [Electric Book Works](http://electricbookworks.com) project led by [Arthur Attwell](http://arthurattwell.com).